xdzj/draco/unity/README.md

 Enable Library in Script Debugging
 ----------------------------------
-If you have library for the platform you are working on, e.g. `dracodec_unity.bundle` for Mac or `libdracodec_unity.dll` for  Windows.
+If you have library for the platform you are working on, e.g. `dracodec_unity.bundle` for Mac or `dracodec_unity.dll` for  Windows.
 You should be able to use the plugin in debugging mode.

 Import Compressed Draco Assets
 ==============================